cinchy-co/Documentation/frequently-asked-questions.md

 WHERE [Deleted] IS NULL AND [Table]='HR.Employees'
 ```

-## I cannot find the column I want to link to even though the column is present in the table
+## I can't find the column I want to link to even though the column is present in the table

 In this example it would set \[Multi-Link Field Name] to values with \[Cinchy Id] 1, 2, and 3.
 The version after each Cinchy Id should be 1."

 Columns don't "Allow Linking" by default.
 Check the properties of the column in the original table and make sure that in “Show Advanced” the “Allow Linking” checkmark box is selected.
-If you do not have Design Table access to that table, you will need to ask someone who does to do it.
+If you don't have Design Table access to that table, you will need to ask someone who does to do it.

-## I have access to a table but I cannot see any rows
+## I have access to a table but I can't see any rows

-There are a couple reasons why you may not be able to see any rows:
+You may not be able to see any rows because of the following reasons:

-* View Filter
+- View Filter
-* Data access controls
+- Data access controls
-* Error with the View or Table
+- Error with the View or Table

 #### View Filter

-Check the All Data view and see if there is data there, if that is the case but a particular view has no rows, there could be a filter on the view.
-For example, if there is a "Due Soon" or "My Actions" view, it could just be that there are no records assigned to you that require actioning.
+Check the All Data view and see if there is data there, if that's the case but a particular view has no rows, there could be a filter on the view.
+For example, if there is a "Due Soon" or "My Actions" view, it could just be that there are no records assigned to you that require action.

 #### Data Access Controls

 Access controls set on the table could cause you to have access to 0 records.
-Since you are able to set row level filters in Cinchy, it may be the case that the permissions of the table has not changed, but the data has changed such that you no longer have permission or vice versa.
+Since you are able to set row level filters in Cinchy, it may be the case that the permissions of the table hasn't changed, but the data has changed such that you no longer have permission or vice versa.

 **Error**

 There may be an error on the view.
-If the bottom of the page does not show 0 records then there may be an error on the page _(Image 3)._
+If the bottom of the page doesn't show 0 records then there may be an error on the page _(Image 3)._

 ![Image 3: 0 records](<.gitbook/assets/image (73).png>)

 ## Is it possible to correct/replace a table or column's GUID?

 It can be done.
-It is very unlikely that the GUID you want to change to is already allocated, but you  should still check.
+It's unlikely that the GUID you want to change to is already allocated, but you should still check.
 Filter the \[Cinchy].\[Table Columns] for the new GUID.
-You should not find it.
+You shouldn't find it.
 Then replace it in two places:

-* the json field in \[Cinchy].\[Tables] - replace it in the column definition
+- the JSON field in \[Cinchy].\[Tables] - replace it in the column definition
-* the GUID field in \[Cinchy].\[Table Columns]
+- the GUID field in \[Cinchy].\[Table Columns]

-To replace the table GUID, replace it in the json in \[Cinchy].\[Tables] and in the GUID field in \[Cinchy].\[Tables].
+To replace the table GUID, replace it in the JSON in \[Cinchy].\[Tables] and in the GUID field in \[Cinchy].\[Tables].

 When you are done, restart the Cinchy UI. ​